The Home Buying Process In A Nutshell

-The first major step in the home-buying process is to get pre-approved for your loan.
-Though this will require an application, it is not to be confused with full-on loan approval.
-Your pre-approval will be based on basic information about your income, monthly costs, credit score and other initial data you provide.
+The first major step in the home-buying process is to get pre-qualified for your loan.
+This is not to be confused with full-on loan approval.
+Your pre-qualification will be based on basic information about your income, monthly costs, credit score and other initial data you provide.
 Actual loan approval will come later on, once you send in documentation to support this information.

-Pre-approval is simply a lender’s stamp of approval, essentially green-lighting you for a future mortgage loan.
-When pre-approving you, the lender will also give you a maximum loan amount they can lend you, which you can then use to guide your home search.
-Your pre-approval can also be a great negotiating tool when bidding on homes, as it gives sellers confidence in your ability to follow through on an offer.
+Pre-qualification is simply a lender’s stamp of approval, essentially green-lighting you for a future mortgage loan.
+When pre-qualifying you, the lender will give you a maximum loan amount they are willing to lend you, which you can then use to guide your home search.
+Your pre-qualification can also be a great negotiating tool when bidding on homes, as it gives sellers confidence in your ability to follow through on an offer.

 Step 2: Find Your Home

-Once you’ve been pre-approved for your loan, you can use your pre-approval amount to guide your home search.
-Keep in mind that your pre-approval amount is the maximum your lender will give you.
+Once you’ve been pre-qualified for your loan, you can use your pre-qualification amount to guide your home search.
+Keep in mind that your pre-qualification amount is the maximum your lender will give you.
 Use it as a guideline to find potential properties, but don’t feel like you have to use the full amount on your new home.

 Step 3: Send in Your Documentation